 While our visualization tool enables significant biological discoveries, its full potential can only be leveraged when used in combination with mature applications and data management systems for genetical genomics datasets.
-For this purpose, our future work includes integration with the Gaggle API [Shannon et al., 2006], a web-enabled, platform-independent, multi-application, data-sharing framework for widespread use among systems biologists available at gaggle.systemsbiology.org.
+For this purpose, our future work includes integration with the latest Gaggle API [Shannon et al., 2006], a web-enabled, platformindependent, multi-application, data-sharing framework for widespread use among systems biologists available at gaggle.systemsbiology.org.
 In addition to the linked viewports framework, we are also considering domain-specific hybrid visualizations such as [Henry et al., 2007].
-This tool is also currently being integrated as a correlation visualization tool to complement the genome-phenome data integration tools in the Ontological Discovery Environment (ODE) suite at ontological discovery.org.
+Portions of this tool, such as the automatic karyotyping, may be used as a visualization component to complement the genome-phenome data integration tools in the Ontological Discovery Environment (ODE) suite at ontological discovery.org.
 Ongoing work is currently being conducted with biologists to implement new functionality relating to domain-specific requests for handling linkage disequilibrium, QTL analysis, integration of genetic information across multiple scales, multiple time points, and different graph types.